pp4rs/2019-foundations-uzh/docs/schedule.md

     * Morning - 9.30am - 12.30pm
     * Afternoon - 2.00pm - 5.00pm

-    The class rooms will be posted here in due course.
+    Each session will be in SOF-E-15.

     <!-- * [SOME ADDRESS](https://www.openstreetmap.org/node/YOUR_LINK), denoted  YOUR_ABBREVATION -->
     <!-- * [Raemistrasse 59](https://www.openstreetmap.org/way/27327898), denoted as RAA